hvanmegen/black-screen-utility/README.md

 # Black Screen Utility
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-A minimal fullscreen black page designed for secondary monitors, dark rooms, and distraction-free use.
+A minimal fullscreen black page designed to keep a secondary monitor dark and stable.

-This utility runs on **https://black.qmp-media.nl/** and includes:
-- A clock overlay (optional)
+The tool was **conceptually designed by Henry van Megen** and **implemented by ChatGPT 5.1** using the functional specification described in `PROMPT.md`.

+The repository contains:

-- Three movement modes:
+- `index.html`
-  - **none** – instant jump every minute
-  - **slide-transition** – 59s ease-in / ease-out movement, no brightness changes
-  - **fade-transition** – fade-out at :59 and fade-in at :00 (OLED-friendly)
+  The entire tool in one self-contained HTML file (HTML, CSS, JS).
-- A **show-seconds** toggle
+- `nosleep.min.js`
-- Full persistence via `localStorage` (except fullscreen state)
-- **NoSleep.js** to prevent the display from sleeping
+  Local NoSleep.js copy to optionally prevent the screen from sleeping.

-Everything is intentionally minimal so the monitor stays as dark as possible.
+- `PROMPT.md`
+  A system prompt describing the complete functional design.
+  This file exists so future regenerations of `index.html` can be done deterministically.
+- `LICENSE`
+  MIT license.

 ---